Please download the CW Athlete Race Manual 17 here

 Because we are in an alpine environment, the weather may change overnight and conditions on race day could be colder than you expect.
 As we have said previously, in all likelihood it will be a beautiful hot day, but we want to be prepared for all conditions.

 Aid stations on the bike will be approximately 20km apart.
-These will have bike bottles with Nuun electrolyte drink or water in them.
-CLIF Bars, CLIF Shots and bananas will also be available from aid stations at all times.
-Please note that Nuun is purely hydration and electrolytes and does not contain sugar/carbs.
+These will have bike bottles with PURE electrolyte drink or water in them.
+Peak Fuel bars, GU Gels and bananas will also be available from aid stations at all times.
 Coke is available on the final two aid stations.
 Please make sure you train on these products prior to the race so you know how they work for you – everyone is different.
-Please also be aware that Nuun is a hydration product designed to provide optimal hydration when used in conjunction with your energy source.

 If you are caught drafting you will be penalised and/or disqualified as per the Triathlon NZ regulations.
 Please read the drafting rules in your Athlete’s Manual.
 Note the draft zone is 7m to 10m.